Using human-centred design to solve a waste challenge

 A human centered design approach

-To tackle the design problem, we used the ‘double-diamond’ human centered design approach, which proved to be crucial in understanding such a multifaceted and complex system.
+To tackle the design problem, we used the ‘double-diamond’ human-centred design approach, which proved to be crucial in understanding such a multifaceted and complex system.

 The double diamond (first diamond) emphasises the importance of understanding the problem space before defining multiple possible solutions, and then validating the best one with real users (second diamond).